Thirteen moves that may help you optimize your 2022 return and set up for 2023.

 If a trustee has discretion over whether to make a distribution, the decision must be informed, always, by (a) the terms of the trust, (b) the trust’s income and transfer tax characteristics, and (c) the beneficiary’s best interests.

 Only after weighing those factors should a trustee determine whether a distribution would make economic sense—as it often does.
-The marginal U.S. income tax rate of many trust beneficiaries (including even some whose income exceeds $500,000) is well below the top 37% tax rate, which is generally the rate that the trust would pay, as the tax brackets for trusts are very condensed.2
+The marginal U.S. income tax rate of many trust beneficiaries (including even some whose income exceeds $500,000) is well below the top 37% tax rate, which is generally the rate that the trust would pay, as the tax brackets for trusts are compressed, at very low levels.2

 3. Seek a “SALT refund” for your pass-throughs.

 Check your state laws to determine whether pass-through entities in that state can elect to use this deduction.
-(Not all entities can, or would want to.)
-Many states require elections by March 15 for calendar year partnerships, for example; such elections would apply only to future tax returns.
+(Not all entities can or would want to make this election.)
+Many states require elections by March 15 for calendar year partnerships and such elections apply only to future tax returns.

-4. Invest in an Opportunity Zone Fund (QOF) to defer realized gains.
+4. Invest in a Qualified Opportunity Zone Fund (QOF) to defer realized gains.

-If you own an interest, or shares, in a pass-through entity that sold an asset early in 2021, the date of realization for that sale may be December 31 or March 15.3 Speak with your tax advisors to determine what the relevant date of realization is, and how to measure the 180-day period in your particular circumstances.
+If you own an interest or shares in a pass-through entity that sold an asset early in 2022, the date of realization for that sale may be December 31 or March 15.3 Speak with your tax advisors to determine what the relevant date of realization is, and how to measure the 180-day period in your circumstances.

 5. Make timely distributions from your private foundation.

-The general rule is that, to avoid penalties, private non-operating foundations must distribute at least 5% of their assets at least annually to public charities.
-But if needed, you may have as much as 12 additional months to make distributions, as there is, in effect, a 12-month grace period.
-In other words, a private foundation on a December 31 fiscal year that is determined to have $1 million of assets and therefore a minimum distribution requirement of $50,000 as of December 31, 2021, has until December 31, 2022, to distribute that $50,000.
+In other words, a private foundation with a December 31 fiscal year that is determined to have $1 million of assets and therefore a minimum distribution requirement of $50,000 as of December 31, 2022, has until December 31, 2023, to distribute that $50,000.
+A Donor Advised Fund (DAF) can be the recipient of the required distribution amount.

 Check with your tax advisor to see what your private foundation’s final deadline for these distributions may be if the foundation’s situation requires more time.

-How will you pay your tax bill by April 15?
+How will you pay your tax bill by the April deadline?

-While tax returns are often filed on extension, tax payments must, in all but the rarest of circumstances, be made by April 15.
+While tax returns are often filed on extension, tax payments must, in all but the rarest of circumstances, be made by the April deadline.
 So you may want, or need, to raise cash to make that payment.
 If that’s the case, what are your options?

 6. Evaluate whether you want to borrow to pay taxes or sell selected holdings.